 If the member of staff does not wish to appeal, the contractual notice period will be as stated in the letter of dismissal.

 If the Director of Human Resources decides that a dismissal is not appropriate, then he/she will meet with the Executive Dean / Head of Department, the Probationary Advisor and the HR Advisor to discuss the matter.

 If, following the meeting, the Director of Human Resources still considers that dismissal is not warranted, he/she will inform the Executive Dean / Head of Department and indicate what action should be taken.

-The employee has the right to appeal to the Chief Operating Officer against the decision to dismiss.
+The employee has the right to appeal to the Chief of Operations and Estates against the decision to dismiss.

 The appeal should be made in writing, within five working days of the date of the letter of dismissal, indicating the reasons for the appeal.

 The employee will be informed in the letter of dismissal that he/she has the right to be accompanied at appeal by a Trade Union Representative or a work colleague.

 On receipt of the written appeal the Chief of Operations and Estates will:-

 - Consider the relevant probationary reports and any supporting documentation;